noahburrell0/argoproj-quickstart/README.md

 ## Getting Started

-This assumes that you already have an Argo CD instance running, and a cluster you wish to deploy the argoproj components to added to it.
+This assumes that you already have an Argo CD instance running, and a cluster added that you wish to deploy the argoproj components into.

 1. Fork repository
 1. Find and replace all instances of `noahburrell0` with your username/organization